If you have chronic fatigue syndrome diet should be one of the first things you look at.

 I believe individuality is key when it comes to your nutrition plan.
 And if you have chronic fatigue syndrome (also known as myalgic encephalomyelitis and CFS), that adage holds true – kind of.
 The diets of those with CFS need to optimize cellular energy production.

 Some diets do a better job at increasing energy within your body than others.
-So while individual variations will inevitably exist, there are foundational components to the chronic fatigue diet.
-And therefore there is a “best” diet for those with CFS.
+So while there will be differences in each diet depending on your body’s specific needs, there are some parts that will not change.
+And therefore there is a “best” diet for CFS.

 How does your body make energy?